 AI is here to stay

-Artificial intelligence tools are fast becoming part of modern work.
-Firms like ours, that advise partners, founders and CEOs, have an obligation to understand where the market is heading and how work is changing.
-That means finding ways to continue improving results for our clients.
+Artificial intelligence (previously, machine learning) has become part of how business gets done.
+Firms like ours, that advise managing partners, founders and CEOs, have an obligation to understand where the market is heading and how work is changing, so we can continue improving results for our clients.

 The very best work is done by people, not machines.
 That will not change any time soon.
 But sometimes, new computing technologies can help us do great work faster and at a more competitive price.
 It is our duty to be clear about where we think AI can improve results for our clients, and where it can’t.